coredns/coredns.io/content/plugins/autopath.md

 +++
 title = "autopath"
-description = "The *autopath* middleware allows CoreDNS to perform server side search path completion.
+description = "The *autopath* plugin allows CoreDNS to perform server side search path completion.
 If it sees a query that matches the first element of the configured search path, *autopath* will follow the chain of search path elements and returns the first reply that is not NXDOMAIN.
-On any failures the original reply is returned." weight = 2 tags = [ "middleware", "autopath" ] categories = [ "middleware" ] date = "2017-09-10T18:11:52.762159"
+On any failures the original reply is returned." weight = 2 tags = [ "plugin", "autopath" ] categories = [ "plugin" ] date = "2017-09-10T18:11:52.762159"
 +++